alghanykennedy/Vanilla-Traceability-App-Development/README.md

 ![image](https://github.com/alghanykennedy/Vanilla-Traceability-App-Development/assets/82708330/1ea7b79d-ff87-4dd8-81fe-165461f206a0)

+## Description
 Traceability Application for Farmers Vanilla supply Chain.
-This application built with Flutter 3.0 and powered by the GetX CLI pattern for state management.
+This application built with Flutter latest version and powered by the GetX CLI pattern for state management.
 This app allows user to create account, login, tracking harvest supply from their field to point location, information about weather, latest news, daily reporting, harvest, fertilizer, & water, than user can change or add information for completed their profile and last user can chat with other user or admin.

 ## Features